 Cloud backup offers ease of use, quality of data security (encryption at rest, for example), and data centres that are both UK-based and ‘mirrored’ – that is, another data centre immediately kicks in to protect access to your data even if the main data centre suffers an outage.

 There’s a useful comparison of cloud data backup providers and their features and benefits here.

 It’s difficult to overstate the degree of risk you’re putting your business through by confusing storage and sync with backup, but just a few specific examples – that can all be solved by effective backup – include:

-- Accidental or deliberate deletion – Some 90% of data incidents in the UK are attributable to user error, according to recent media comment, adding to the already significant danger of deliberate deletion by malicious apps or disgruntled employees!
+- Accidental or deliberate deletion – Some 90% of data incidents in the UK are attributable to user error, adding to the already significant danger of deliberate deletion by malicious apps or disgruntled employees!

 - Malware / ransomware – The sync feature that is so handy on your desktop can transport malware and ransomware straight to your files in the cloud, potentially stealing or locking your data, or both.

 - Non-compliance – If data necessary for legal or regulatory compliance (e.g. GDPR) is held in cloud storage services, it’s vulnerable to permanent deletion, putting the business at constant risk of prosecution.